notna4/altbackspace/README.md

 # altbackspace
-## a tool that helps you easily reach specific things
+**a tool that helps you easily reach specific things**

+## how to install it
+- download the executable file from 'releases' section
+- open it and wait for it to install
+- done!

 **afer you installed the program you can open it anytime using `alt+backspace`**